Dev.IQ · 02

 Submittal & Approvals (SAs)

-• CDs submittal to agencies (irrigation, street, city, etc.)
+• CDs submittal to agencies (irrigation, street, city, fire, health)

 • Permit applications (ITD, 404, etc. if needed)